bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 </div>

-BigCommerce's GraphQL Storefront API makes it possible to query storefront data from from within a [Stencil](https://devcenter-production.docs.stoplight.io/stencil-docs/getting-started/about-stencil) theme or remote site.
+BigCommerce's GraphQL Storefront API makes it possible to query storefront data from within a [Stencil](https://devcenter-production.docs.stoplight.io/stencil-docs/getting-started/about-stencil) theme or remote site.
 This means information previously only available on the back-end via [Stencil's template logic](https://devcenter-production.docs.stoplight.io/stencil-docs/reference-docs/global-objects-and-properties) can now be accessed via front-end javascript.
 For example, with the Storefront API, it is possible to:

 * Access product options, variations, and custom fields for any product from any page
 * Request any product's images at any resolution